aviaryan/awesome-no-login-web-apps/README.md

 They have been tagged with `[Account]` in their listing.

 Most of the apps mentioned here do provide some kind of user account feature to save history and progress.
-But as already stated before, user account is not neccessary to use the main features of these apps.
+But as already stated before, user account is not necessary to use the main features of these apps.

 ## Contents